 What is CMMS?
 (Definition, Meaning & How CMMS Works)

 Before computers went mainstream, organizations had to rely on paper to keep up with maintenance records.
 However, things have accelerated rapidly to the point where they no longer require paper or scattershot spreadsheets for those requests.
-Instead, large and small enterprises use a more modern CMMS systems to create more efficient maintenance operations, typically as part of an overall enterprise asset management (EAM) strategy.
+Instead, large and small enterprises use more modern CMMS systems to create more efficient maintenance operations, typically as part of an overall enterprise asset management (EAM) strategy.

 Computerized: